-The combination of parameters relating to production, fertility and health, the study acknowledges the dynamic nature of dairy production and the need for high standards across all areas of herd management.
+The combination of parameters relating to production, fertility and health, emphasizes the dynamic nature of dairy production and the need for high standards across all areas of herd management.
 Many herds are excellent in one area of production, fertility or health but seldom in all.